Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 I recently had a chat with Matt on IRC about screen readers and different types of speech synthesizers.
 I mentioned that while I do like some variety, I always find myself returning to the underrated robotic voice of [eSpeak NG](https://github.com/espeak-ng/espeak-ng/).
 He shared some of my fondness, and also shared his preference for a similar speech synthesizer called Eloquence.

 Downloads of Eloquence are easy to find (it's even included with the JAWS screen reader), but I struggle to find any "official" pages about the original Eloquence.
-Nuance acquired Eloquent Technologies, the developer of Eloquence.
+Nuance acquired Eloquent Technology, the developer of Eloquence.
 Microsoft later acquired Nuance.

 {{<transcribed-image id="eloquence" type="audio" itemtype2="AudioObject" itemprop="hasPart">}}